WindChill404/Kirby-Squeak-Squad-APWORLD/README.md

 Make sure to use the newest release!

 Disclaimer: I do not have programming experience and created this Archipelago experience with AI.
 Please let me know of any issues or suggestions on Discord!
+Instructions from it that are currently in the process of me reviewing/editing to make a little more human:

 # Kirby: Squeak Squad — Archipelago — How to Play